Home » Christmas » Dried Beef Roll Ups Recipe

 It will take a few to get the amount and technique right.
 It’s not hard, just takes a second to get used to and sort out how it will squish as it’s rolled.

-If you find that everything is just a bit too soft and cutting is hard, you can put them in the fridge for about half an hour and use a serrated knife to cut them in half.
+If you find everything is a bit too soft and cutting is difficult, refrigerate them for about half an hour, then use a serrated knife to cut them in half.

 bowl of appetizers made from dried beef and cream cheese